Shostakovich's 10th

 Conductor

-Urbański appeared as a guest conductor with the Berliner Philharmoniker, Staatskapelle Dresden, Gewandhausorchester Leipzig, London Symphony Orchestra, Philharmonia Orchestra, Tonhalle-Orchester Zürich, Wiener Symphoniker, Orchestre de Paris, Chicago Symphony, New York Philharmonic, Los Angeles Philharmonic, San Francisco Symphony and the National Symphony Orchestra, among others.
+Urbański appeared as a guest conductor with the Symphonieorchester des Bayerischen Rundfunks, Berliner Philharmoniker, Staatskapelle Dresden, Gewandhausorchester Leipzig, London Symphony Orchestra, Philharmonia Orchestra, Tonhalle-Orchester Zürich, Orchestre de Paris, Chicago Symphony, New York Philharmonic, Los Angeles Philharmonic and the San Francisco Symphony, among others.

-Krzysztof Urbański served as Music Director of the Indianapolis Symphony Orchestra from 2011 to 2021 and as Chief Conductor and Artistic Leader of the Trondheim Symphony (2010-2017).
+Krzysztof Urbański served as Music Director of the Indianapolis Symphony Orchestra (2011-2021) and as Chief Conductor and Artistic Leader of the Trondheim Symphony (2010-2017).
 In 2017 he was appointed Honorary Guest Conductor of the Trondheim Symphony and Opera.
-He was Principal Guest Conductor of the Tokyo Symphony (2012-2016) and Principal Guest Conductor of the NDR Elbphilharmonie Orchester (2015-2021).
+He was Principal Guest Conductor of the Tokyo Symphony Orchestra (2012-2016) and Principal Guest Conductor of the NDR Elbphilharmonie Orchester (2015-2021).
+In November 2022 Urbański was appointed Principal Guest Conductor of the Orchestra della Svizzera italiana.
+From the 24/25 season he holds the post of Chief Conductor of the Berner Symphonieorchester and Music and Artistic Director of the Warsaw Philharmonic.

 -